aironherbert/todo-client/README.md

 The production version of this app can be found at [Airon Todo Client](https://airon-todo-client.netlify.app/).

+This app needs the server to be up and running.
+You can clone at [Airon Todo Server](https://github.com/aironherbert/todo).

 ## Available Scripts

 In the project directory, you can run: